bramleyccslab/time_intervene/README.md

 ## Data

-Many of these `.rdata` files probably obselete but keeping incase
+Many of these `.rdata` files probably obselete but keeping incase.

+- `*.csv` original data files from mTurk and prolific

 - `cogsci_data.rdata` the dataset used in the cogsci paper (subset from `pilot_data.rdata` used in thesis)

   - `df.sw` subjectwise (one row per participant) data.frame

   	- `upi` unique personal identifier
   	- `learn_cond` learning condition, all participants were `active`.
 This variable is just in case we ever run versions with passive 	(observation only) participants that might watch another participant 	play or just watch a device activate by itself
   	- `delay_cond` which delay condition was the participant in? the actual 	parameters of the delay distributions are in `alpha` and `beta`